Sangeeta-vishwakarma/Machine-Learning-Algorithms/README.md

 - Using scikit-learn for training and prediction.
 - Importance of train/test split for model validation.

+### Sample Output
+The regression line fits a linear trend showing how salary increases with experience.
+The model generalizes well with clear predictions on test data.

 ## 2. Multiple Linear Regression
 ## 3. Polynomial Linear Regression